cyclosproject/cordova-plugin-gpslocation/README.md

 #    under the License.
 -->

+# This plugin is used only for Android (we patched).
+For iOS we use the navigator api directly
 # Native GPS Location for Cordova - Android

 This plugin provides information about the device's location, such as